AmazingCroquette/BetterInventory/README.md

 - The inventory previous and next bindings to move the current item wherever you want it to go.
 Swap mode needs to be disabled manually.

 \**Swap Mode doesn't work while transporting heavy objects or while using the terminal*

+## Known issues
+- Inventory doesn't fade out correctly while using and after using the Swap Mode
+- Sometimes, the borders' color becomes black after using swap mode